dilanp/Azure-Container-App-Blazor/Readme.md

 - Notice the new Repository created in ACR and images are added along with the tags.
 - Now, it's time to pull the CI/CD pipeline changes to local Git repository.
   - git pull
+- Do a small change to "Pages/Index.razor" file and push the change.
+Make sure change is visible in  Azure Container App after the completion of the CI/CD pipeline.